-Although the most infections typically occur in January and February, flu season runs from October through May — so it’s smart to get vaccinated early in order to stay healthy this fall.
+Although most cases of the flu occur in January and February, flu season runs from October through May, so it’s smart to get vaccinated early.

 “The benefits of getting a flu shot far outweigh the risks related to the vaccine,” said Cathy McIntire, RN, CNOR, director of Infection Prevention at Southeastern Med.

 “The vaccine will keep you and your family from a lot of aggravation and prevent serious complications.
 Everyone has to choose if the vaccine is right for themselves or their children.
 Before you decide if the vaccine is right for you or your children, I caution people to read from expert resources and to not believe everything they read on the internet or hear at the supermarket about the flu vaccine.”

 When to Get Vaccinated

 The CDC recommends everyone get a seasonal flu vaccine at the beginning of the flu season, which can begin as early as October and last as late as May.
 Vaccination before December is best since this timing ensures that protective antibodies are in place before flu activity is typically at its highest.

 The vaccine is available primarily in two forms — an inactivated vaccine delivered as a shot injected with a needle and a live, weakened vaccine delivered as a nasal spray.
 The nasal spray is recommended only for healthy people between the ages of 2 and 49 who are not pregnant.

 It takes about two weeks for the flu vaccine to take effect and lasts for about one year.
 Since the flu shot changes each year, it is important to get vaccinated again every fall.

 Vaccine experts recommend everyone 6 months and older receive a flu vaccine each year.
 While everyone should get a flu vaccine, it is particularly important for people in risk groups or with close contact with people in risk groups.
 Risk groups are as followed: